 Like people, cats need regular check-ups.
 They should visit the veterinarian every year to be sure they are healthy and receive their necessary vaccinations.
 I love the PetPartner app which notifies me when my cats are due for their yearly appointments.

 If they are injured or not acting like themselves, please bring them to the veterinarian promptly.
-You can save on expensive veterinary bills or worse by getting them necessary medical care early.
+You can save on expensive veterinary bills or worse by providing your cat with necessary medical care early.

 Cats also love to play.
 You don’t have to spend a lot on cat toys since more often than not, they will probably prefer a string or a wadded up piece of paper.
 My cats also love to play with pipe cleaners and stray Legos that they find on the floor.